Saurabh2997/Red-and-White-Wine-Quality/README.md

 Project is based on to determine the Quality of the Wine Red as well as White.
 Language use is R.

 Project Member:
-Saurabh Yadav
+Saurabh Yadav |
-Michelle Su
+Michelle Su |
-Chieh-Hsin Wu
+Chieh-Hsin Wu.